Samsung Galaxy Fold pre-orders have been canceled... just before release date

-After a long and winding road, the Samsung Galaxy Fold release is near.
+After a long and winding road, the Samsung Galaxy Fold release is upon us – it's out now in Korea, and due to launch in other regions in the next couple of weeks.
 After it was launched in February, and slated for an April release date, a series of setbacks, breakages, and constantly-pushed-back release dates beset the foldable phone, but Samsung then announced a September release date for sure.
 However, it seems not everyone will get their handsets on day one.

 That's according to several Twitter users from the US, who have reported that Samsung has canceled their Galaxy Fold pre-orders.
 We were expecting to see the foldable launch on September 27 there (a date not officially confirmed by Samsung, bear in mind), but these fans might have a hard time getting it.